k5cents/models-markets/README.md

 > uncertainty in the forecast and simulate the election thousands of
 > times.

-I will be using the FiveThirtyEight model to collect forecasting data.
+I will be using the FiveThirtyEight model's forecasting data.
 In 2016, FiveThirtyEight's prediction was closest to reality.
-They are one of the few mainstream forecasters to continue their work into the 2018 midterm elections.
+They are also one of the few mainstream forecasters to continue their work into the 2018 midterm elections.
 Furthermore, the make the top-line output of their model free to the public.

-The exact process of the FiveThirtyEight model is proprietary, so we can't know exactly what data is being incorporated in what ways.
-We do know that the "classic" version of their model, three types of quantitative data are used:
+The exact code of the FiveThirtyEight model is proprietary, so we can't know exactly what data is being incorporated in what ways.
+We do know that the "classic" version of their model uses three types of quantitative data:

-1.  **Polling**: District-by-district polling, adjusted for house effects and other factors in some unknown way.
+1.  **Polling**: District levek polling.
 [FiveThirtyEight rates pollsters](https://projects.fivethirtyeight.com/pollster-ratings/ "538 poll ratings") to adjust their findings.
-2.  **CANTOR**: A proprietary system which infers results for districts with little or no polling from similar districts where polling has been done.
+The results are further adjusted three
+    times:
+    1. The likely voter adjustment ensures a more accurate sampling frame.
+    2. The conservative timeline adjustment to favor recency.
+    3. The house effects adjustment corrects for persistent statistical biases.
+2.  **CANTOR**: A proprietary k-nearest neighbors algorithm to identify similar congressional districts (based on demographic, geographic and political factors) to infers results for polling-sparce districts.
 3.  **Fundamentals**: Non-polling factors that historically help in predicting congressional races:
     -   Incumbency
-    -   State partisanship
-    -   Incumbent previous margins
+    -   Partisanship
+    -   Previous margin
     -   Generic ballot
     -   Fundraising
-    -   Incumbent voting record
+    -   Incumbent voting
     -   Challenger experience
     -   Scandals